 He went onto the mountain of On (Heliopolis), and he found Isis, his mother, with an iron head, kindling a bronze furnace.
 She said to the demon Agrippas, “Why have you come to this place?”

 (Agrippas) said to her, “Horus, your son, went upon a hill to rest.
 He cast his line, and he pulled in his net, he caught a falcon, a quail, a wild pelican.
-He cut it without a knife, he cooked it without fire, he ate it without salt on it.
+He cut it without a knife, he cooked it without fire, he ate it without salt.
 He was in pain, and his belly ached.”

 We can’t do this fascinating text justice in one short post; for now we will focus on a few details.
 As you can see, it belongs to the relatively rare class of Coptic texts which mention the traditional Egyptian gods long after their cults had disappeared, here Horus and Isis.
 In fact, it shows very close parallels with a text nearly 3,000 years older, which we will explore in a future post.
 But at the same time we can see the influence of its Christian context – the three demons who help Horus are probably named after Herod Agrippa I, the king of Judaea who persecuted the first Christians, and Isis gives the third Agrippas a spell calling upon Jesus.